Beatnik (company): 2001–2011: Mobile technology

 As a result of the dot-com bubble and declining interest in web audio, Beatnik largely shifted its focus towards mobile technology by 2001, as mobile manufacturers such as Nokia were looking to ship polyphonic ringtones on their phones without having to use sound chips, which were increasingly utilized on phones in East Asia at the time.
 After Beatnik met with Nokia, the Beatnik Audio Engine was reworked into miniBAE, an optimized version designed for portable devices.
-In addition to Nokia, the engine was licensed to other manufacturers such as Danger and Sony Ericsson.
-Most notably, the engine was used on most Nokia phones of the time to play the polyphonic version of the Nokia tune arranged by Ian Livingstone (often falsely attributed as being Dolby's own work), who created several polyphonic arrangements of Nokia's monophonic ringtones.
+In addition to Nokia, the engine was licensed to other manufacturers such as Danger and Sony Ericsson, including for the T-Mobile Sidekick and Sony Ericsson P800.
+Most notably, the engine was used on most Nokia phones of the time to play the polyphonic version of the Nokia tune arranged by Ian Livingstone (often falsely attributed as being Dolby's own work), who created several other polyphonic arrangements of Nokia's monophonic ringtones.
 The first phone to ship with the engine was the Nokia 3510, released in 2002.

-Beatnik built a team of composers to write polyphonic ringtones for Nokia, while Nokia's own Jarkko Ylikoski also built a sound team based in Finland.
+Beatnik built a team of composers to write polyphonic ringtones for Nokia, while Nokia's own sound manager Jarkko Ylikoski also built a sound team based in Finland.
 While Beatnik had recommended that Nokia utilized the RMF format to give ringtones a richer, more realistic sound, Nokia only intended to support standard file formats and had planned to remove the code to make RMFs playable, but ultimately overlooked this on their Symbian phones.
 As a result, the sound quality was considered tinny, and Dolby and his team were privately embarrassed about it; he feared that people would blame him for the "global ringtone plague".
-Dolby stepped down from his CEO position in 2002, feeling that most of the ringtones being sold were "cheesy-sounding" and that the business was no longer interesting to him.
+Dolby stepped down from his CEO position in 2002, feeling that most of the ringtones being sold were "cheesy-sounding" and that Beatnik's business was no longer interesting to him.
 Don Millers replaced him as the CEO although he remained on the company's board.
-Later in 2002 he formed another company named Retro Ringtones, which offered ringtones to businesses.
+Later in 2002 he formed a company named Retro Ringtones with software developer Till Toenschoff, which offered ringtones in bulk to businesses, in both MIDI and RMF formats.
+After the company ended business in 2005, he returned to pursuing his music career.